Download the all-new Republic app:

 Advertisement

 Since mid-March, 42.7 million people have applied for unemployment benefits, though some have been rehired as states allow businesses to reopen.
-On Thursday, federal government said 21.5 million people are receiving jobless aid.
-That creates ded opportunity for criminals.
+On Thursday, the federal government said 21.5 million people are receiving jobless aid.
+That creates added opportunity for criminals.
 An extra $600 a week in benefits makes it more lucrative.

 Advertisement